 - an unsupervised regression framework where the aim is to integrate the data matrix X with a quantitative matrix Y (think of a PLS-regression mode) and identify either correlated variables from both X and Y, or variables from X that best explain Y.

 The next page (click on the tab, or here) illustrate the use of MINT when combining transcriptomics data sets.

-Our manuscript is currently in submission and is a collaborative work between the core team (Drs Florian Rohart, Kim-Anh Lê Cao) and French researchers (Drs Aida Eslami, Stephanie Bougeard).
+MINT is a collaborative work between the core team (Drs Florian Rohart, Kim-Anh Lê Cao) and French researchers (Drs Aida Eslami, Stephanie Bougeard).
 Feel free to contact us at mixomics [at] math.univ-toulouse.fr if you have any questions.